atharvbyadav/ExpenseMate/README.md

 ## Overview

 ExpenseMate is a user-friendly personal finance tracker built using **Streamlit** and **SQLite**.
-It helps users monitor expenses, analyze spending habits, and manage their monthly budget with interactive visualizations.
+It helps users monitor expenses, analyze spending habits and manage their monthly budget with interactive visualizations.

 🚀 **Live Demo**: [ExpenseMate](https://expensemate.streamlit.app/)